DanielSiepmann/phpstorm-stubs/README.md

+# PHP Doc support in vim

+Fork which will integrate the documentation into Vim.

+Provides the native PHP Documentation as tags into Vim.
+Just use the normal tag navigation to jump to the documentation, e.g. into a preview window.

 # phpstorm-stubs

 STUBS are normal, syntactically correct PHP files that contain function & class signatures, constant definitions, etc. for all built in PHP stuff and most standard extensions.
 Stubs need to include complete [PHPDOC], especially proper @return annotations